ionutvilie/awesome-home-server/raspberry-pi-4/README.md

 ### DLNA server (works with Samsung Smart TV's)

-Small DLNA Server using `rclone serve dlna` (serve a local folder) The image was build on raspberry pi using the Dockerfile from rclone-dlna folder
+Small DLNA Server using `rclone serve dlna` (serve a local folder) The image was build on raspberry pi using the Dockerfile from [rclone-dlna folder](../rclone-dlna)

+Deploy DLNA Server in Docker

 ```bash
 docker create \